-Freelance translators are effectively business owners and getting new clients is one of their core objectives.
+Freelance translators are effectively business owners, and attracting new clients is one of their core objectives.
 If your business is virtual, you are probably aware that your CV is the first contact your potential clients have with your personal brand.

-It is therefore the gateway to a world of clients who rely heavily on the translator CV to carefully select the most suitable providers.
-Unfortunately, many freelance translators don't do themselves justice when crafting their resumes, and their client circle is therefore smaller than their counterparts' who may be less linguistically gifted but more business savvy.
+It is therefore the gateway to a world of clients who rely heavily on the translator's CV to carefully select the most suitable providers.
+Unfortunately, many freelance translators don't do themselves justice when crafting their resumes, and their client circle is therefore smaller than their counterparts' who may be less linguistically gifted, but more business savvy.

-If you feel that you are struggling to expand your pool of clients despite your outstanding skills, the first place you should look at is probably your CV.
+If you feel that you are struggling to expand your pool of clients despite your outstanding skills, the first thing you should look at is probably your CV.
 As a professional translation agency, we have to process hundreds of CVs on a weekly basis.
-The only actual information we have regarding our potential providers resides in his or her translator CV.
+The only actual information we have regarding our potential providers resides on his or her translator CV.

-Professional translation agencies obviously take a step further and test their translators to validate their linguistic skills as well as experience in the field, but your translator CV can be the reason why your clients consider a potential collaboration with you in the first place.
+Professional translation agencies obviously take a step further and test their translators to validate their linguistic skills, as well as experience in the field.
+However, your CV can be the reason your clients consider a potential collaboration with you in the first place.

 What is the purpose of a translator CV?As a freelance translator, your CV has to help you:

-- receive future projects that are relevant to your field of expertise.
-Translation agencies often query their database to select the provider with the best profile.
+- Receive future projects that are relevant to your field of expertise.
+Translation agencies often turn to their database to select the provider with the best profile.
 For this reason, your CV should reflect your skills as clearly as possible.
 If you do not represent your experience as a technical translator on your CV, the translation agency won't be able to assign these tasks to you and you might be missing out on projects that you would otherwise excel at.

 How a perfect translator CV can make you stand out in the eyes of your recruiter

-What are some essential elements in a translator CV?Once you have specified your target audience, you have to create a tailor-made CV that gives your recruiter trust signals to increase your chances of appealing to him or her.
+What are some essential elements in a translator CV?Once you have specified your target audience, you have to create a tailor-made CV that gives your recruiter the right signals to increase your chances of appealing to him or her.
 Some of the most essential elements in a translator CV are:

-- Relevant experience in the job offer.
+- Relevant experience in relation to the job offer.
 This field has to be directly connected to the experience required by the job offer.
 You will not impress the recruiter who is searching for a medical translator by flaunting your experience in marketing translation.
-In other words, the relevant experience must be placed at the top of the resume to make them more noticeable to recruiters.
-Irrelevant skills can also be included, but they should be mentioned at a later part of the CV.
+In other words, the relevant experience must be placed at the top of the resume to make it more noticeable to recruiters.
+Irrelevant skills can also be included, but they should be mentioned at a later stage in the CV.